lizbaumann/RepData_PeerAssessment1/PA1_template.md

 ```

 ####Observations: Comparing the histogram, mean and median with imputed NA values versus excluding the NA values:
-the histogram differs since it is total number of steps, it is increased after including imputed values
+The histogram differs since it is total number of steps, it is increased after including imputed values.
-the means are numerically the same, though computationally different
+The means are numerically the same, though computationally different.
-the medians are numerically and computationally different (though very close numerically)
+The medians are numerically and computationally different (though very close numerically).

 ### Step 5: Are there differences in activity patterns between weekdays and weekends?